9-12 May 2023

 Killarney Convention Centre

 Natural hazards and climate change.
 A pandemic and novel diseases.
 Conflict and forced displacement.
 Food insecurity and famine.

 Well into the third decade of the 21st century, the need for robust, responsive, standards-based disaster and emergency medicine has never been greater as the issues faced become more complex and increasingly vexing.
 Emergency situations and disasters continue to impact large portions of humanity, resulting in significant individual, cultural, economic, and societal burdens on health and wellness.

 Please join WADEM in beautiful Killarney, as we host our first in-person Congress in four years!
 The theme is “Complexity and Continuity: Caring, Coping, and Overcoming in an Increasingly Challenging World.”
-This will be the 22nd edition of the WADEM Congress, a meeting that brings together global experts to exchange knowledge and best practices on emergency medicine, prehospital care, and the health aspects of disaster management and humanitarian aid.
+This will be the 22nd edition of the WADEM Congress, a meeting that brings together global experts to exchange knowledge and best practices on disaster medicine, prehospital care, and the health aspects of emergency management and complex humanitarian crises.

 Nestled in County Kerry in Ireland’s southwest, Killarney will provide an excellent backdrop for delegates to expand their professional networks, (re)connect with friends and colleagues, take in the stunning scenery, and enjoy Irish hospitality.

 Please save the dates in your calendars!!!